perfectyorg/perfecty-push-wp/README.txt

 - Self-hosted: total control of your information, and no need of third-party integrations.
 - Migrate users from other Push Notifications providers like OneSignal.
-- PWA & AMP Friendly.
+- PWA & AMP Friendly (Tested with Super PWA and AMP for WP plugins).
 - Free and Easy.
 - Send Push Notifications on posts publishing.
 - Send custom Push Notifications: you can easily change the icon, the image or the URL to open.